A great lesson in film music

 1. How important is it for you to see one of your soundtracks released on a physical CD now that more and more people are thinking directly about digital downloads?

-I confess that I am a lover of media in general: I have also recently released a record work of mine, Tu Che Mi puoi Capire, on vinyl + CD, and there is another one coming out soon.
-As for soundtracks, unfortunately, they are not always projects that can be released on CD without further processing; often in films there are musical interventions of even a few seconds that, although they make sense with the images, may not make as much sense listening to them without the support of the images with which they were composed, especially if you work in the way I have tried to tell in this interview.
-It seems important to me, however, to conclude this topic with an observation that goes a little beyond the question: I always try to offer – sweating the proverbial seven shirts – the highest quality in my works, so I would be very happy to know that they will then be heard in good systems, whether in movie theaters or in home screenings.
-The same is true, of course, for music on physical CDs.
-Unfortunately, music is often heard on poor-quality systems that do not do justice to the production work, in which an effort has perhaps also been made to offer a surround sound listening experience.
+I confess to being a lover of media in general: I have also recently released one of my recordings, Tu Che Mi puoi Capire, on vinyl + CD, and there is another one coming out soon.
+As far as soundtracks are concerned, unfortunately they are not always projects that can be released on CD without further processing; often in films there are musical interventions even of a few seconds which, although they make sense with the images, cannot make sense listening to them without the support of the images with which they were composed, especially if you work in the way I have tried to describe in this interview.

 Maybe it’s just a silly “romance” that serves to make me recreate the feelings of adolescence…”